abd-shoumik/Virtual-Pen/README.md

 # Virtual-Pen
+### Virtual Pen can track a object of your desired color and draws trails of the tracked paths

 ## File Details:
 * `Color_labeler.py`: For detecting Red,Green,Blue colors which is near to the camera
 * `Color_range_detector`: For custom color selection ( optional,if you want to detect other colors than red , green & blue.
 Follow the video if you want that )